meghartwick/Admixture-Analysis/README.md

 Population Admixture Plots help us visualize relationships between organisms by applying structure to genetic variation as it may have been contributed by hypothetical ancestors (see: coalescence)

 There are a number of great programs available for Population structure analysis.
 This pipeline creates the input file for STRUCTURE-like analysis by the [R package LEA](https://www.rdocumentation.org/packages/LEA/versions/1.4.0).
-The *make_genotypes.sh* script produces a split vcf file, a genotype file and an ordered list of sample names. \n
+The *make_genotypes.sh* script produces a split vcf file, a genotype file and an ordered list of sample names.
 The genotype file is analyzed for population structure using [LEA](https://www.rdocumentation.org/packages/LEA/versions/1.4.0) *snmf*.
 A stress plot be produced for selecting K and a custom function *pop_function* integrates the LEA *barplot* function with [ggplot2](https://ggplot2.tidyverse.org/) to allow for customization and incorporation of meta data layers.